START - Student Testing, Advising, Registration and Transition

 - Student Testing (ST) runs from March-August

-- Advisement, Registration, and Transition Sessions (ART) are held April-August
+- Advising, Registration, and Transition Sessions (ART) are held April-August

 For accepted students who plan to begin in the Spring Semester: